-County: Mayo Site name: Sonnagh
+County: Mayo Site name: SONNAGH

-Sites and Monuments Record No.: - Licence number: A020/029, E3344
+Sites and Monuments Record No.: N/A Licence number: A020/029, E3344

-Site type: Fulacht fiadh and adjacent structures
+Site type: Fulacht fia and Structure

 ITM: E 546615m, N 800269m